iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 Choose the K8s stack over which you wish to perform the A/B testing experiment.
 === "Istio"
-    Setup Istio, Iter8, and Prometheus add-on within your cluster.
+    Setup Istio, Iter8, a mock New Relic service, and Prometheus add-on within your cluster.

     ```shell
     $ITER8/samples/istio/quickstart/platformsetup.sh